-High quality career education is important in preparing students for their future.
+High-quality career education is vital in preparing students for their future.

 Support is provided to senior students in the following ways:

 - Year 10 students participate in a Careers Program to better inform their HSC subject selections.
 The program draws on student data to assist with the decision-making process.

 - Students in Years 10 – 12 can work with our Head of Futures and Careers as well as their Mentor, Head of Year and Head of Stage when making decisions about their educational, training and occupational options post-school.

 - Career articles are published in the School newsletter and contain useful hints, tips and information for students and parents.

 - A dedicated careers space is available for parents and students to access digital and offline resources.

 - Regular in-school career seminars with past students, professionals and academics are organised for students and their families.